sharat9211/web.dev/src/site/content/en/fast/codelab-serve-images-correct-dimensions/index.md

 convert flower_photo.jpg -resize 960x flower_photo.jpg
 ```

+Note: On Windows machines use the command `magick convert` instead of `convert`.

 {% Aside %}
 `960x` is not a typo - it specifies a width, but not a height.
 The
 image height will be scaled in proportion to the width.
 This is a handy trick